-OBJECT ORIENTED SOFTWARE ENGINEERING 5613
+5613 OBJECT ORIENTED SOFTWARE ENGINEERING

-Prerequisite: CMSC-2313.
-An introduction to software engineering using object-oriented concepts for the software development life cycle.
+An introduction to software engineering using object oriented concepts for the software development life cycle.
 This course will cover the software development life cycle activities of requirements, design, development, and testing.
 The course will introduce UML (Unified Modeling Language) as a way to document requirements and designs.
 The course will prepare students to gather requirements, create designs and document them both.
-Some knowledge of an object-oriented programming language is recommended.
-Same as CENG-5613.
+Some knowledge of an object oriented programming language is recommended.
+This course is normally offered in the fall and spring semesters.

-SOFTWARE ENGINEERING FOR TRUSTWORTHY SOFTWARE
+5623 SOFTWARE ENGINEERING FOR TRUSTWORTHY SOFTWARE